Be Prepared for a Total Solar Eclipse

-On April 8, 2024, get ready for one of nature’s greatest spectacles: a total solar eclipse.
+One of nature’s greatest spectacles is a total solar eclipse.
 It happens when the moon passes between Earth and the sun, blocking out the sun for several minutes.

 WHAT IS A TOTAL SOLAR ECLIPSE?

-On April 8, the moon will pass between Earth and the sun, blocking out the sun and making it go dark.
+During a solar eclipse, the moon passes between Earth and the sun, blocking out the sun and making it go dark.

 There are several types of solar eclipses: